SergeyFomenko/forkThis/README.md

 ## Forkthis Repo for Practice

-### Write your author name here. eg. By Nicole
+### Write your author name here. eg. By Sergey

 ### Description

-Create a description and fill it in here.
+Practice.

 ## Languages used

-What languages were used for this repo:
+What languages were used for this repo: git
-List them

 ### Known Bugs